s-shubham-22/20CE123_CE259_PIP/Modules/README.md

+# Modules
-This Folder Contains .py files for different modules of python.
+This Folder Contains .py files for different modules of Python.
 Which helps User to learn it's different Functionalities easily.